What is an AI Agent?

 AI agents are autonomous software programs that perceive their environment through sensors and act on it using actuators.
-An autonomous agent operates independently without human intervention, leveraging advanced technologies such as machine learning, Natural Language Processing (NLP), Large Language Models (LLMs), or Foundation Models (FMs) to execute tasks.
+They operate independently without human intervention and execute tasks by leveraging advanced technologies such as machine learning, Natural Language Processing (NLP), large language models (LLMs), or Foundation Models (FMs).

 AI agents excel at solving complex problems by decomposing queries, planning task sequences, and employing a reasoning process akin to human thought.
 They can handle ambiguous questions and utilize various tools—such as APIs, programs, and web searches—to execute tasks and find solutions effectively.

-AI is a rational agent, and a human can also be a rational agent, as can an enterprise, a machine, or software itself.
+AI is a rational agent, and a human can also be a rational agent, as can an enterprise, a machine, or software.
 An AI agent considers past and present relevant factors to arrive at an optimal, desirable outcome.

 Before proceeding, it’s important to understand sensors, effectors, and actuators.